Shit: Displeasure

 The phrase "(I don't) give a shit" can be used when one does not care about something, or has a passive attitude toward said thing, as it denotes indifference.
 In context, one can say: "You're offended?
 Well, I don't give a shit!" or "You're telling me?
 Go find somebody who gives a shit."
 President Richard Nixon said to aide H.R.
 Haldeman while being tape recorded in the Oval Office, "I don't give a shit about the lira."
 He meant he was too busy managing the Watergate affair to consider a crisis in the Italian monetary system.

 The shit list is a category of people who are in ill favor with some individual or group of people, perhaps as the managers of a company, and likely to be the targets of special treatment.

 The phrase "take shit" means to receive bad or frivolous treatment from someone.
 Such an abused person might say "I'm not taking any more of your shit!" to indicate that they will no longer tolerate such treatment.

 Whale shit is sometimes used to describe a person who inspires displeasure or disgust, as in: "You're lower than whale shit at the bottom of the ocean!"

 “You can’t polish shit” is a popular aphorism roughly equivalent to "putting Lipstick on a pig" (although "a turd" is more commonly used).
-However, the TV show Mythbusters showed you can, in fact, polish a turd.
+However, the TV show Mythbusters showed that a person can, in fact, polish a turd.